s0ysau/Snakes_Game/README.md

 ![Page1](https://user-images.githubusercontent.com/105724406/190867832-c04370f0-d988-46be-989d-71795a08a186.jpg)
 ![Page2](https://user-images.githubusercontent.com/105724406/190867833-ed47d1a9-965d-486f-bf99-cd4513c505f4.jpg)

-I decided to go with the blue option and put the text and 'How to Play' under the stage image.
+I decided to go with the blue font option and put the text and 'How to Play' under the stage image.
 It's much cleaner and less compacted.
 I also decided against a hamburger menu for now as there's isn't that much options.
 9/19/22 - Added hambuger menu for high scores and about me pages.